jennifert/nextjs-site/README.md

 # nextjs-site
 The current website for jenntesolin.com.
 Built with NextJS and TailWind CSS.

-Will be re-working the code base, and image smoved here at somepoint.
+Will be re-working the code base.
+Images will be moved here at some point.

 ## Requirements
 - Node: 17.x